ArrowSphere/public-api-client/doc/catalog-family.md

 ## Usage

 The family client is simply called `FamilyClient`.
-You can get it through the main entry point `PublicApiClient` and its method `getFamilyClient()`, or instanciate it directly:
+You can get it through the main entry point `PublicApiClient` and its method `getFamilyClient()`, or instantiate it directly:

 ```php
 <?php